cs540-25/news/README.md

      - Conclusions
   - Reports need to have a [structured abstract](https://www.nlm.nih.gov/bsd/policy/structured_abstracts.html)

+#  Projects with no date for a presentation
+   - ?Aspects of User Content Regression Algorithms
+   - ?Cross-Language Code Translation with LLMs: A Comparative Study of Accuracy Across Paradigms
+   - ?Board Game to Video Game

 ---
 # May 6 - schedule full - 10m per presentation
    - An experimental, STLC-based alternative programming language to MISRA-C or CompCert